 Ferryhill is a small town in south-central County Durham, in North-East England, with a population of around 10,000 people.
 It is in the borough of Sedgefield, which is now well known as the consituency of Tony Blair (The British Prime Minister from 2 May 1997 to 27 June 2007).
-The town population grew in the nineteenth century and very rapidly in the 1900s around the establishment of the coal mining industry, although the last two mines in Ferryhill were closed by 1966.
-The effect on the town's employment rate was devastating, but slowly it recovered as other jobs and companies set up in the area.
+It straddles the main Londow-Edinburgh railway line.

 Ferryhill sits on the western edge of the Ferryhill Gap, a natural gateway in the Limestone Escarpment that outcrops on the Eastern Durham Plateau.
 The main settlement lies along the SW-NE ridge, with later development to the south of the ridge.
 Ferryhill lies on the medieval Great North Road which formerly was the A1, now the A167, which leads to Durham City and Newcastle-upon-Tyne to the North, and to Darlington in the south.

 The town grew dramatically in the early 20th Century because of coal mining, but before that it was an agricultural village.
 There was an agricultural settlement at Ferryhill in medieval times and maybe much earlier than that.
 Before the Reformation, Ferryhill belonged to the Priory of Durham and was a thriving agricultural concern.
 In 1539, the properties and rights were transferred to the Dean and Chapter of Durham.
 This did not affect the ordinary people of very much, but some Yeoman families became quite prosperous and it is recorded that in 1615 a Lawrence Wilkinson was granted a personal Coat of Arms.